renatovotto/Nostradamus/README.md

     TSLA_backtest_strategy.preprocess_data()
     ```

-    This method will show a summary of the data preprocessing results such as missing values, infinite values, features statistics.
+    This method will show a summary of the data preprocessing results such as missing values, infinite values and features statistics.

 <p>&nbsp;</p>
-From this point the program becomes interactive and the user is able to input data, save and delete files related to the training and testing of the Random Forest model, and proceed to display the strategy performances summary and graphs.
+From this point the program becomes interactive and the user is able to input data, save and delete files related to the training and testing of the Random Forest model, and proceed to display the strategy backtest summary and graphs.

 &nbsp;